roodjong/mijnrood/README.md

 Create the schema with:

-`docker-compose run --rm php74-service symfony console doctrine:schema:create`
+`docker-compose run --rm php74-service symfony console doctrine:migrations:migrate`

 And finally populate the DB with some test data: